lionheart/LionheartCurrencyTextField/README.md

 LionheartCurrencyTextField is a drop-in replacement for UITextField that displays currency values the way you'd expect it to.
 It's based on the user's current locale, so in the US, typing "12345.12" will output "$12,345.12".

-If you're currently choosing between LionheartCurrencyTextField and another alternative, please read about our [philosophy](https://gist.github.com/dlo/86208878ff976261fa16).

 ## Example

+LionheartCurrencyTextField comes with a functional example project to help you get started.
 To run the example project, clone the repo, and run `pod install` from the Example directory.

 ![](LionheartCurrencyTextField.gif)